-11E.
+11G.
 Disclosure to CEO (road passenger services)

+(1) In this section —

+CEO (road passenger services) means the CEO as defined in the Transport (Road Passenger Services) Act 2018 section 4(1).

-The CEO may disclose photographs to the CEO (road passenger services) for the purposes of the performance of the functions of the CEO (road passenger services) under the Transport (Road Passenger Services) Act 2018.
+(2) The CEO may disclose photographs provided to or used by the CEO under this Part to the CEO (road passenger services) for the purposes of the performance of the functions of the CEO (road passenger services) under the Transport (Road Passenger Services) Act 2018.